rshdkhan/d7_exposed_field_filter/README.md

+# Views Exposed Fields Filter

-# This is a contributed module to expose fields to visitors for the keywords to search in.
+This is a contributed module to expose fields to visitors for the keywords to search in.

-# The flow is going to be:
+The flow is going to be:

-# User will enter a keyword to search and then select the field from dropdown to search in.
+User will enter a keyword to search and then select the field from dropdown to search in.

-# Example: search "shabir"  and select first name from field list will search shabir in first name fields.
+Example: search "shabir"  and select first name from field list will search shabir in first name fields.

-# This is a work in progress.
+This is a work in progress.